Cannon elevated at 45 degrees above the horizon using the artillerist's quadrant.

 Interior ballistics is concerned with the progress of the projectile before it is released from the launching device.
 In the case of a gun this involves determining the propellant charge, barrel design, and firing mechanism needed to give the desired muzzle velocity and stabilizing spin to the projectile.

 External ballistics is concerned with the free flight of the projectile.
-At the beginning of the 17th century Galileo determined that the trajectory (flight path) of a projectile should be parabolic, as indeed it would be if the effects of air resistance, the rotation and curvature of the Earth, the variation of air density and gravity with height, and the rotational inertia of the projectile could be ignored.
+At the beginning of the seventeenth century Galileo determined that the trajectory (flight path) of a projectile should be parabolic, as indeed it would be if the effects of air resistance, the rotation and curvature of the Earth, the variation of air density and gravity with height, and the rotational inertia of the projectile could be ignored.
 The shock waves accompanying projectiles moving faster than the speed of sound are also the concern of this branch.

 Aeroballistic is the study of the motion of bodies whose flight path is determined by applying the principles of both aerodynamics and ballistics to different portions of the path.